Avelanda/MapYourGrid/docs/map-it.md

   } else {
     html = `
       <div class="popup-success">
         <p>🎉 <strong>Great!</strong> Now go back to <a href="https://josm.openstreetmap.de/">JOSM</a> and check if it is downloading.
 Depending on the country, this may take <em>60 seconds or more</em>.
 The grid of some countries are too large to be mapped on a national level.
-However, you can zoom in and click on regions or states.
-For <strong>Osmose and GEM tools and hints</strong> selections, you will need to download the geojson file.
+However, you can zoom in and click on regions or states (also works for osmose).
+For <strong> GEM </strong> selections, you will need to download the geojson file.
 Afterwards drag and drop the file into JOSM.
-For wikidata and powerplantmatching, the layer will be directly loaded in JOSM. <br>⚠️ <strong>If nothing happens:</strong></p>
+For osmose, wikidata and powerplantmatching, the layer will be directly loaded in JOSM. <br>⚠️ <strong>If nothing happens:</strong></p>
         <ol>
           <li>Check if your ad-blocker is off and JOSM is open</li>
           <li>Make sure Remote Control is enabled in JOSM</li>
           <li>If it’s enabled but still not working, toggle it off and on again</li>
-          <li>Note that hint layers do not work on regional layers.
+          <li>Note that hint layers do not work on regional layers (except for Osmose).
 In this case, please load the data onto a national layer.</li>
           <li><a href="https://mapyourgrid.org/starter-kit/">Look into the Starter-Kit</a>
         </ol>
       </div>